Dec 30, 2025

 By layering these strategies, companies can meaningfully reduce the extra costs imposed by tariffs.

-Leveraging Technology to Manage Tariff Risks
+Leveraging Technology to Manage Steel and Aluminum Tariff Risks

 Advanced tools and technologies are essential to keep pace with constantly changing tariffs and to minimize costs.
 For example, AI-powered procurement platforms now dynamically adjust sourcing when tariff rates change, or some logistics tools can automate and optimize routing by using machine learning to choose the lowest-tariff routes and fastest clearance options.
 AI classification engines are another game-changer: they instantly generate the correct HTS codes and certificate data for each shipment, minimizing the risk of customs rejections.
 By integrating trade-compliance software with order management and 3PL systems, businesses can flag high-tariff items in advance, renegotiate terms, or divert shipments if needed.